National Climate Report - July 2013

 - Climate Highlights — year-to-date (January – July)

 - The year-to-date contiguous U.S. temperature of 51.8°F was 0.5°F above the 20th century average and tied with 1952 as the 42nd warmest January–July on record.
-Above-average temperatures were observed in the West and Northeast, where California, New Hampshire, and Vermont had one of their top ten warmest year-to-date periods.
 Below-average temperatures stretched from the Northern Plains to the Southeast.

 - The year-to-date contiguous U.S. precipitation total of 19.14 inches was 1.54 inches above average and tied with 1997 as the 22nd wettest January–July on record.
-However, rainfall was not evenly distributed across the country.
-Dry precipitation extremes were observed in the West and wet precipitation extremes were observed in the East.
+However, rainfall was not evenly distributed across the country. wet precipitation extremes were observed in the East.

 - California, Idaho, Nevada, and Oregon each had a top ten dry year-to-date period.
 California's precipitation total of 4.58 inches was record low for the seven-month period at 9.82 inches below average, and 1.69 inches less than the previous record dry January–July of 1898.